FlagHunter01/documentation.frolov.eu/docs/linux/monitoring/f2b.md

 failregex = ... <HOST> ...
 ```

-Use "normal" regex. <HOST> will match an IP adress or hostname, it is mandatory because this is what f2b uses to ban IPs.
+Use "normal" regex. `<HOST>` will match an IP address or hostname, it is mandatory because this is what f2b uses to ban IPs.

 For example, you can match the log `[123.45.6.789] failed authentication` with the following filter: